-Option One Solar uses the most efficient and highest performing modules in the world, so a competing module may be 280 watts and our same size module is 380 watts, so it will require less modules to zero out your bill.
+Option One Solar uses the most efficient and highest performing modules in the world, so a competing module maybe 280 watts and our same size module is 380 watts, so it will require fewer modules to zero out your bill.

-The key here is how many modules can your roof accommodate, taking into consideration vents, skylights, chimneys, etc. Most residential codes require a 3 foot setback at the top of roof and sides of roof for a standard gable roof.
-This is required for fire department access to roof.
+The key here is how many modules can your roof accommodate, taking into consideration vents, skylights, chimneys, etc. Most residential codes require a 3-foot setback at the top of the roof and sides of the roof for a standard gable roof.
+This is required for fire department access to the roof.

 On certain roofs setbacks may not be required like flat roofs, hips, valleys, or detached garages.
 Each jurisdiction is different and makes the final call.

-5) Can I install solar modules on a Mobile Homes?
+5) Can I install solar modules on mobile homes?